reekithak/Box-Framework/README.md

 products that can be sold into the open markets.

 I've uploaded the code and methodolgies along with the intense logic that has been used in the project .
 The Required runtime is around 5 mins for a "Typically" Huge Dataset.
-The project takes into account by usage of various oy-libraries such as (numpy,pandas,matplotlib,math etc ).
+The project takes into account by usage of various py-libraries such as (numpy,pandas,matplotlib,math etc ).

 The entire code has'nt been uploaded & is not ready to "run in a click" , and is partially available for viewing purpose.